 the two rock temples of Abu Simbel, mighty monuments of the "Builder Pharaoh" Ramesses II, are the southernmost on the soil of modern Egypt.
-In antiquity, the territory of Abu Simbel was part of Lower Nubia, among the whose conquered population the presence of the massive temples was intended to inspire the awe of Pharaoh's majesty. you can visit the temple during your Egypt travel, just choose a package for your holiday from Egypt Easter holidays and Egypt new year holidays categories.
+In antiquity, the territory of Abu Simbel was part of Lower Nubia, among the whose conquered population the presence of the massive temples was intended to inspire the awe of Pharaoh's majesty. you can visit the temple during your Egypt travel, just choose a package for your holiday from Easter holidays in Egypt and Christmas holidays in Egypt categories.

 Abu Simbel Temple